purvitrivedi/project-one/README.md

 * Working with Object Class Methods - I learned about Object Mutability, I had to move all methods to inheritated classes so they apply as required.

+## Key Learnings

+* **JS Fundamentals**: This was my first big coding project, and since it was strong on logic - it really helped my solidify basic JS concepts & array methods.

+* **Knowing when to take a break**: This project taught me that I should step away, if I've been trying to solve something for too long and not making progress.
+The break can give you much needed rest and you'll likely come back with a better idea on how to solve the problem.

 ## Future Content